ChrstphrHll/npc_gen/students/Leja Talila.md

 # Leja Talila
 ---
 ### Description
-- Elf Sorcerer from Shadesburry Initiative
+- Elf Sorcerer from Beleriand
 - 3rd year Diplomacy student in Burk
-- long wavy red hair that's well kept, Hazel eyes, and Fair skin
+- short curly violet hair that's plain, Hazel eyes, and Fair skin
 - Is Upright and Monstrous, and has Prosperity as their ideal

 ### Organizations